Wenfengcheng/XamFormsMvxTemplate/README.md

-# XamFormsMvxTemplate
+# Xamarin Forms MvvmCross Template

-This is a project to build a Visual Studio 2017 extension to help you start developing with Xamarin.Forms and MvvmCross.
+This is a project to build a Visual Studio 2017 extension to help you start developing with Xamarin.Forms 2.3.4 and MvvmCross 5.0.2.

-You can download the extension from [the Visual Studio gallery] (https://visualstudiogallery.msdn.microsoft.com/4913e7d5-96c9-4dde-a1a1-69820d615936 "Visual Studio Extension").
+You can download the extension from [the Visual Studio gallery] (https://marketplace.visualstudio.com/items?itemName=PaulDatsiuk.XamarinFormswithMvvmCross5SolutionTemplate "Visual Studio Extension").

 ## Requirements